-- Drink plenty of liquids—water or fruit and vegetable juices.
-Every day you should drink at least eight glasses to keep your body working properly.
-Heat tends to make you lose fluids so it is very important to drink at least that much, if not more, when it is hot.
-Avoid drinks containing caffeine or alcohol.
-They make you lose more fluids.
-If your doctor has told you to limit your liquids, ask him or her what you should do when it is very hot.
+- Drink plenty of liquids—water, fruit, or vegetable juices.
+Aim for eight glasses every day.
+Heat tends to make you lose fluids, so it is very important to remember to keep drinking liquids when it's hot.
+Try to stay away from drinks containing alcohol or caffeine.
+If your doctor has told you to limit your liquids, ask what you should do when it is very hot.

-- If you live in a home or apartment without fans or air conditioning, be sure to follow these steps to lower your chance of heat problems:
+- If you live in a home or apartment without fans or air conditioning, try to keep your house as cool as possible.

 - Avoid crowded places when it's hot outside.
 Plan trips during non-rush hour times.

 What Should I Remember?